willBennatt/blog2025/content/blog/topanimals/top-10-animals.md

 - Stamina: 9
 - Strength: 9

 The tiger is the animal I would be most terrified to run into in the wild, which gives it the number one spot in the rankings.
 Tigers have been seen taking down elephants on their own.
-And when they see humans as prey, they can be profilic killers, like the [Champawat Tiger](https://en.wikipedia.org/wiki/Tiger_attack) which killed 436 people in Nepal and India.
+And when they see humans as prey, they can be prolific killers, like the [Champawat Tiger](https://en.wikipedia.org/wiki/Tiger_attack) which killed 436 people in Nepal and India.

 ## 2. [Leopard](https://en.wikipedia.org/wiki/Leopard)